Traffic Calming Policy Review

 The maintenance schedule of the measures depends on the type of application that is used.
 For instance, pavement markings that are in the travel lanes may need to be re-applied more frequently, however typically measures such as ladder crossings are specific durable marking types for these purposes.
 The City will monitor the condition of the measures and re-apply as needed.

-How has traffic calming planned for women, children and the elderly?
+• How has traffic calming planned for women, children and the elderly?
 These are segments of the population that typically walk more often (as opposed to commuting to work)?
 For instance, does traffic calming also include widening of sidewalks and subsequent, narrowing of roadways?

-spatel asked about 3 years ago
+spatel asked over 3 years ago

 Thank you for your question.
 Yes, traffic calming may include the narrowing of vehicle travel lanes and/or roadways.
 Measures included in the draft guidelines that may have a narrowing effect include curb extensions, raised median islands, on-street parking, lane narrowing, and vertical centreline bollards.
 Specifically, when placed at an intersection or pedestrian crossing, curb extensions can reduce the crossing distance for pedestrians and increase their visibility, as well as create a narrowed section of roadway.